Feedback

 • Using the nrfx drivers (nrfx SAADC API) directly.

-The Zephyr ADC API is the preferred API to be used whenever the use-case can be solved properly using the Zephyr API.
-However, there are some use-cases where the Zephyr API has limitations, and the nrfx SAADC API could be considered.
-This section will describe the drawbacks of using nrfx SAADC driver directly and describe some use-cases where it would be relevant.
+The Zephyr ADC API is the recommended API to be used whenever it can adequately address the use case.
+However, in scenarios where the Zephyr API has limitations, the nrfx SAADC API can be a suitable alternative.
+This section will describe the drawbacks of using nrfx SAADC driver directly and describe some use-cases where it could be relevant.

 Advantages of Zephyr API